tuckerconnelly/principles/readme.md

  * Don’t pass a huge amount of data through parameters, especially when using joblib.
 Use a cached “load_data” function instead

+## Scraping

+ * Plan for failures in everything.
+Every service throws random 500s.
+ * Be very clear what data is necessary, and what data you can default to null.
+ * When resolving links between two services (same business, same person, etc), use any way of matching you can think of, but be very speicific and pessimistic about matches.
+For instance, use phone number, specific latitude + longitude (4 decimal places), exact same address.
+ * Use queues with retries, and create 1 deployment per queue, with autoscaling on both the nodes and the pods.
+ * If a scrape doesn't execute perfectly, log the reason why somewhere (like, in the database).
+ * Call the service API directly, through puppeteer.

 ## Management

  * One-on-ones every week are important for clearing the air.